Hearing on President-Elect Trump's Proposed Tariffs

 So it's going further in that direction and fully moving the tax treatment of interest.

-I'm not going to now, but full expensing is the one thing that I've seen has a significant impact on investments.
+By the way, I rarely defend the TCJA, and I'm not going to now, but full expensing is the one thing that I've seen has a significant impact on investment.

-Thank you all very much for joining us.
+With that, thank you all very much for joining us.

-But we just want to say again that economists on the left and right fear that President -elect Trump's tariffs risk shrinking our economy and harming Americans.
+But we just want to say again that economists on the left and right fear that President-elect Trump's tariffs risk shrinking our economy and harming Americans.

 And I want to thank all of you for participating so nobly in this.

-And thank you to my colleagues.
+And thank you for my colleagues.

-And thank you for letting our fellow Waves and Means members wave onto this discussion.
+And thank you for letting our fellow Waves and Means members wave on to this discussion.

 Questions for the record may be submitted after the hearing.